jiachengxiong/ConfSeq/unconditional_generation/README.md

 # ConfSeq - Unconditional Generation

-This is the directory for the unconditional generation part of ConfSeq.
-It contains the code and configuration files necessary to train and evaluate the model.
+This directory contains the code and configuration files for the unconditional molecular generation module of **ConfSeq**.

-## Environment

-To set up the environment for running the unconditional generation model, you need to install the following dependencies:
+> \[!NOTE]

-> [!NOTE] All the following commands should be run in the `confseq` conda environment and the working directory should be `unconditional_generation`.
+> Execute all commands below inside the `confseq` conda environment.
+Make sure your working directory is set to `unconditional_generation`.

-## Data preparation
+## Data Preparation

-We adopted GEOM-Drugs dataset for unconditional molecule generation.
-We used the same data split as in the [EDM paper](https://arxiv.org/abs/2203.17003).
+We employ the **GEOM-Drugs** dataset for unconditional molecular generation, following the same data split strategy as in the [EDM paper](https://arxiv.org/abs/2203.17003).

-First download the dataset and extract conformers following EDM:
+To download and preprocess the dataset:

 ```bash
 cd data/geom_raw
 wget https://dataverse.harvard.edu/api/access/datafile/4360331